 This is not a diet with a beginning and end – this is your whole new life!

 Once released to go on your merry way and eat ‘real’ or ‘normal’ foods proceed with caution.
-Just because your nutritionist says you can eat … Read more »
+Just because your nutritionist says you can eat chicken, it … Read more »

 The goal in this phase is to introduce a few calories into your diet and ready your surgically altered stomach and intestines for food.
 Doctors vary in their requirements for length of time in this food stage; some as little as a few days to as long as a month or even longer in cases. … Read more »